hadv/ethersafe/README.md

 - 🛡️ **Griefing Resistant**: Attackers can't block inheritance by sending ETH
 - 🔐 **Cryptographic Proofs**: State verification uses Merkle proofs
 - ⛓️ **On-Chain**: No reliance on oracles or centralized services

+> 💡 **Tip**: The diagram above is interactive on GitHub - you can click and zoom for better viewing!

 ## ✨ Key Features